bljustice/enron-fraud/README.md

   | total_employee_worth | The sum of a person’s salary, bonus, and total stock value |
   | log_total_employee_worth | The log based transformation of the total_employee_worth variable |

   I created these variables based on assumptions known about why Enron eventually went bankrupt and had so many fraudulent employees.
 I thought that fraudulent employees would most likely have higher sums of financial value than non-fraudulent employees, so I created the total_employee_worth variable.
 I also transformed it using a natural log to see how much it would help the overall success of my classification system.
 Turns out it helped quite a bit along with the square root of the total_poi_percentage feature above.
-After running PCA, found that 2 of the features explained approximately 21% of the variance in the dataset, so I decided to limit the number of features to 5 initially.
+After running PCA, I found that 2 of the features explained approximately 21% of the variance in the dataset, so I decided to limit the number of features to 5 initially.
 However, to be sure, I included a few other number of components in my final model to make sure I didn’t hinder its performance.
 Finally I decided to include feature scaling (using MinMaxScaler) in my classification Pipeline after PCA alone wasn’t yielding very high results.
 This helped improve precision and recall scores significantly.

 3. My classification system is built with a sklearn pipeline, starting with feature scaling, then PCA, then a classifier.
 Grid search cross validation was used to tune parameters for each step of the pipeline.
 Below are the classification algorithms I tried:

   - Random Forest
   - Decision Tree
   - Gaussian Naive-Bayes
-  - K Nearest Neighbors
+  - K-Nearest Neighbors
   - AdaBoost
   - Linear SVM

-  When I first started testing, I used Grid Search cross-validation with the highest resulting F1 score for selecting the best algorithm.
+  When I first started testing, I chose the algorithm with the highest F1 score.
 Precision score was quite high for each algorithm, especially with Gaussian Naive Bayes and Random Forest classification, however recall was never above approximately 28%.
 Because of this, I chose to use recall as the scoring metric for the best algorithm.
-As a result, K Nearest Neighbors ended up being the most optimal algorithm.
+As a result, K-Nearest Neighbors ended up being the most optimal algorithm.
 Below is the final pipeline that was chosen:

   ```python
   Pipeline(steps=[('scaler', MinMaxScaler(copy=True, feature_range=(0, 1))), ('feat', PCA(copy=True, n_components=2, whiten=False)), ('classifier', KNeighborsClassifier(algorithm='auto', leaf_size=30, metric='minkowski',